British banks' peripheral euro zone risks catch BoE's eye

 The unpublished internal review shows that as the eurozone crisis deepened, banks became increasingly divided over how to assess the riskiness of loans extended to governments and banks in countries including Greece, Ireland, Portugal and Spain.

-The finding is important because it casts doubt on the way banks have assessed the scale of their risks - a key issue since it feeds through into the key issue of how much capital they set aside to cover those risks, and because the BoE has clearly picked up on the matter in helping it regulate the sector in future.
+The finding is important because it casts doubt on the way banks have assessed the scale of their risks - a key issue since it feeds through into the key issue of how much capital they set aside to cover those risks, and because the Bank of England has clearly picked up on the matter in helping it regulate the sector in future.

 A spokesman for the FSA confirmed results of the report, which its Credit Risk Standing Group considered in January, were discussed with each of the eight banks surveyed and those talks influenced its view of risks across the sector.